Become Really Good at One Discipline

 In any of these cases, an early-season focus is easy because you don’t have a race staring you down.
 But is quite possible that doing this work in the middle of your season, especially on the bike or the swim, can yield additional benefits.
 Endurance Nation athletes have the benefit of not only using Focus Periods, but also our season planning advice in order to maximize the right training at the right time.
-If your incident when this concept further, should justly create a free trial to get a Travel Season Roadmap and an introductory call to get dialed in.
+If your incident when this concept further, should justly become a team member to get a Travel Season Roadmap and an introductory call to get dialed in.

 Schedule Your Training into Your Calendar Every Week

 Inside Endurance Nation we are constantly talking about the importance of consistency.
 Looking back at our athletes who have had breakthrough performances each season (an exercise that we do at the end of each year as we rewrite our training plans), it’s clear that the athletes who do the most consistent work see the best results.

 Anyone can buckle down for a year and put in tremendous work but the level of that “tremendous effort” is limited by the work done before.
 So if you decide to wake up this year and try to get to Kona with massive swim, bike, and run miles… I have bad news for you.
 Last Year You (and the year before last year’s You) really are not interested in supporting that type of work.
 In other words, setting the conditions whereby you get the basic training done every day will help you become the best athlete you can be.
 There is no magic workout.
 The most important protocol–it has been said–is the one that gets you out the door and actually training.